The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 This guidance note provides an overview of the situations when HMRC may be required to pay a business interest due to the fact that it has made an official error which has resulted in the business paying too much VAT.

-It is worth noting that there are proposals to harmonise the interest rules for VAT to ensure that they follow similar rules to income tax self assessment.
+It is worth noting that there are plans to harmonise the interest rules for VAT to ensure that they follow similar rules to income tax self assessment.
 These rules will apply to VAT accounting periods starting after April 2022.
-The proposed legislation underpinning these changes is contained within Finance Bill 2021.
+The legislation underpinning these changes is contained within Finance Act 2021.

 If HMRC makes one of the following types of errors, it will be required to pay the business interest on the amount.
 The business has: